FRMiner/FRMiner/INSTALL.md

 ```

-the log showed above means that the running environment have been configured successfully, and the code is running.
+the log showed above means that the required environment have been configured successfully, and the code is running.